richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 For the purpose of this guide, we are going to assume:

 1. That you want to log the SnowPlow event data collected by SnowCannon to **Amazon S3**
-2. That you will use **Fluentd** to handle the actual file upload to S3
+2. That you want to use **Fluentd** to handle the actual file upload to S3 (versus SnowCannon's built-in S3 sink)
 3. That you will use **Forever** as your service daemon
 4. That you will use **Monit** as your process monitor